 Many entities will incur a significant impact.
 For some it brings revenue forward, for others revenue is being deferred.
 It’s not black and white and there is no ‘one size fits all’ impact of the standard.
 In the past, revenue was often recognised when it was received because this was when the risks and rewards were passed.
 Now revenue is recognised when the entity has performed its obligations under the contract.
 Even that simple sentence is littered with complexities… What’s an obligation?
 When/how is it performed?
 What is the contract?

 Take, for instance, upfront joining fees.
 These may have been recognised upfront in the past because there was nothing further for the entity to do to earn this fee.
 The new standard identifies that the customer has not obtained a good or service upon joining and therefore in most instances, no revenue is recognised at this time.
 Instead, the consideration received is assessed with the other goods/services that the customer will receive over the period of membership.
 In many cases, the revenue is deferred and recognised over the average life of the member.

 So where to from here?
 The standard comes with 63 illustrative examples of how it applies to revenue transactions.
 There is also a lot of published guidance on how to apply the standard.
 Dig out some papers, read the standard or published guidance and dive in.
-You don’t have to do it alone.
-Our Accounting Alert may be a great starting point to identify the areas to focus on.
-Alternatively, speak to your auditor or advisor to assess the impact on your business.
+You don’t have to do it alone, speak to your auditor or adviser to assess the impact on your business.